Gkreddymaram1/portfolio-dev/database/README.md

-# Portfolio
+# Title
-This project is intended to develop Portfolio app to show case my skills.
+This project is intended to setup MongoDB database.

-# Tech Stack
-Front End: HTML, CSS, Javacript, ReactJS

-Back End: NodeJS, ExpressJS

-Database: MongoDB

 # MongoDB Setup
 * MongoDB Server and MongoDB Client Setup and set in system environment variable